Storm surge

 When a severe storm surge seems likely...

 - Listen to your local radio station for warnings and advice.
-Don't use your phone unless it is essential.
+You can listen on your phone and it’s a good idea to have a battery powered radio.

 - Prepare to move vehicles, outdoor equipment, garbage, chemicals and poisons to higher locations.